DKDiep/The-Phoenix-Protocol/readme.md

 The Phoenix Protocol is an epic space-fantasy video game where players form a team to survive an onslaught of hostile alien ships as they escape from the fallen Earth.
 It is a cooperative action-strategy hybrid that encourages players to communicate with one another to decide how best to make use of their abilities and aid their survival.
 The game is set in a room which forms the bridge of a spaceship with three large back projected screens that surround the players and immerse them into the universe.

 The project began as a third year computer science group module, with significant focus on solving technical challenges and delivering an immersive experience.
-The team consisted of 7 developers.
+The team consisted of 7 developers (Dillon Diep, Marc Steene, Artur Gemes, Andrei Poenaru, Stoil Ganev, Frank Hemsworth, and Luke Bryant).
+The project was mentored by Andrew Stubbs, and music composition was completed by Tom Vos, Eleftherios Chrysanthou, and George R. Gaitanos.

 [![ScreenShot](http://www.allprodad.com/wp-content/uploads/2014/06/video_default.png)](https://www.facebook.com/ArchDD/videos/10154133445978537/?l=9199677331005507184)